steevLP/Tridentwar/README.md

 # tridentwar
-Tridentwar is a Minigame inspired by Friends.
+Tridentwar is a Minecraft PVP Minigame based arround Tridents inspired by Friends.

 ## History
 The development of this Minigame originated on a Server a Friend of mine was hosting.